godaddy/gasket/docs/upgrade-to-6.md

 }
 ```

-The context option will have the `req` and `res` objects from the request.

 ### Decoupled from Redux

-Before, in order to use `@gasket/plugin-intl` in your app, you were also
+Before, in order to use [@gasket/plugin-intl] in your app, you were also
-required to use `@gasket/plugin-redux` along with Redux bindings in your React
+required to use [@gasket/plugin-redux] along with Redux bindings in your React
 code.
 This is now simplified to
 work with [Gasket Data], and Redux is no longer
 required.